ninchy0/vulnhub-writeups/RickdiculouslyEasy1/RickdiculouslyEasy1.md

 ```

 Plot twist: Not gonna lie, I went through other people's walkthrough for some part without any guilt.
 I got stucked in the rick's SAFE thing.
 I did made a mistake right at the beginning too by not scanning all the ports :V
+Keep learning without losing motivation everyone.
+Take breaks if you need to.